borb/amigahid-pico/README.md

 the programming & debug header provides serial wire debug and uart connections. you can program either via swdio or the usb port & bootsel button.

-the four pin i2c header is suitable for the generally available ssd1306 displays to mount directly to, assuming the pin layout is identical. the display is not currently used but will be used in future versions.
+the four pin i<sup>2</sup>c header is suitable for the generally available ssd1306 displays to mount directly to, assuming the pin layout is identical. the display is not currently used but will be used in future versions.

 attach a usb otg adapter to the pico's usb port. usb hubs are supported, but only at a single level. multiple mice and keyboards can be attached and used concurrently, allowing you to attach a keyboard for desk and one for remote usage (e.g. sofa).

 the controller ports mapping will change after revision 2: the assumption was made that 2x5 pin idc connectors were wired the same way as d-sub 9-pin connectors, and this was wrong. the numerical wiring works 1-2-3-4-5-6-7-8-9 vs 1-6-2-7-3-8-4-9-5, making ribbon attachment difficult in revision 2. this will be changed in revision 3.

+### board revision 3 (not in version control)

+was a reworking of revision two but with the intention of being smaller and introducing a castellated edge for attaching to the usb test pads; this version was never put into version control and has the same idc numbering problem as revision 2.

+### board revision 4

+warning: don't build this version; it's just for testing.

+sticking with the mosfet design, this version fixes the idc to d-sub pin wiring so a flat 1.27mm pitch can be used.

+downside: there are vias beneath the pico's keepouts for the bootsel/ground/power test points. if your board manufacturer doesn't coat the vias with solder mask sufficiently then these could make contact with the test points. if this happens, either use some polyamide (kapton) tape or clear nail varnish to insulate the test points before mounting the pico.

 ## license